microsoft/winget-pkgs/doc/manifest/schema/1.1.0/defaultLocale.md

   **Optional Field**

   This key represents the most common term users would search for when installing or upgrading a package.
-If only one package uses this moniker, then the [install](https://docs.microsoft.com/windows/package-manager/winget/install), [list](https://docs.microsoft.com/windows/package-manager/winget/list) and [upgrade](https://docs.microsoft.com/windows/package-manager/winget/upgrade) command may match with this package.
+If only one package uses this moniker, then the [install], [list] and [upgrade] command may match with this package.

   >Note:Moniker is the third property evaluated when searching for a matching package.
 </details>